Nitzana, Israel

-Ancient Nitzana (3rd c.
-BC-7th c.
-AD)
+Ancient Nitzana

-Ancient Nitzana was founded by the Nabataeans in the 3rd century BC.
-There are traces of a large first century BC building with a monumental staircase.
-The settlement was a trading post on the Eilat to Gaza route.
-In the early 2nd century AD the emperor Hadrian diverted this trade from Elat to Damascus.
-Despite this loss Nitzana grew under Byzantine rule.
-In the late 3rd century AD the fort was enlarged with stables for horses and camels.
+Ancient Nessana was founded by the Nabataeans in the 3rd century BCE.
+There are traces of a large first century BCE building with a monumental staircase.
+The settlement was a trading post on the Aila to Gaza route.
+In the early 2nd century CE Roman emperor Hadrian diverted this trade from Aila to Damascus.
+Despite this loss, Nessana grew under Byzantine rule.
+In the late 3rd century the fort was enlarged with stables for horses and camels.
 In the 4th century a church was built attached to the north end of the fort.
 It was dedicated to SS Sergius and Baccus.
-In the 7th century a second church, dedicated to the Virgin Mary was built 60m south east of the fort.
+In the 7th century a second church, dedicated to the Virgin Mary, was built 60m south east of the fort.

-The tax register for 587-9 AD indicates that the town had 1,500 inhabitants, with 116 houses.
-This was a time of prosperity with the route from Gaza to Elat reopened and pilgrim traffic to Saint Catherine's Monastery.
+The tax register for 587–9 CE indicates that the town had 1,500 inhabitants, with 116 houses.
+This was a time of prosperity with the route from Gaza to Aila reopened and pilgrim traffic to Saint Catherine's Monastery.
 A find of late Byzantine papyri has given much detail of the life of the town.

-Following the arrival of Islam the town went into a slow decline and by the 8th century it had ceased to exist.
+However, following the arrival of Islam the town went into a slow decline and by the 8th century it had ceased to exist.